-In 2017, the overseas penetration in China represented around 5%, significantly lower than that of developed countries, such as 40% in the United Kingdom and 20% in the United States and Japan.
+In 2017, the overseas penetration of China-based investors' investable assets represented around 5%, significantly lower than that of developed countries, such as 40% in the United Kingdom and 20% in the United States and Japan.
 Historically, high net worth investors contributed to the vast majority of China's overseas investment; however, mass affluent investors are expected to diversify their allocation of investable assets to overseas markets.